illinois-cs419/illinois-cs419.github.io/_mps/mp1.md

 ![Logo](/assets/img/logo.png){:height="163px" width="113x"}

 For your first Machine Problem, you will create a 2-D animation of the majestic and inspiring University of Illinois logo (as shown above).
-You will create a short 2-D animation of your choice...more details below....
+You will also create a short 2-D animation of your choice...more details below....

 To complete the MP, you will need to create a digital model of the logo, write code to render it, and write code to animate it.